Australian-Imaging-Service/xnatutils/README.rst

 here, https://docs.python.org/2/library/re.html.
 However, for most basic use cases you will probably only need to use the '.' and '*' operators.

-Note, when using regular expressions that use '*' on the command line you will need to enclose them in quotes to avoid the default wilcard file search.

 '.' matches any character so the pattern::

    MRH060_00._MR01